 - 1 tbsp olive oil

 - 2 tsp strong mustard

-- Peel and chop the shallot and add it together with half of the butter and the mustard seeds to a medium saucepan.
+Add the chopped shallot, mustard seeds and half of the butter to a medium saucepan.
 Place this over medium heat and gently cook the shallots in the melting butter for 3 minutes.

 - Add the dry white wine (or vermouth).

 - Let this reduce by at least half over low heat.
 This will take about 8 to 10 minutes.
 Then pour in the cream.
 Season with a pinch of pepper and salt.